jingmainacc/Voice-Activated-Light/README.md

  ### [Code of the Voice Activated Light](https://github.com/jingmainacc/Voice-Activated-Light/blob/main/VoiceActivatedLight.ipynb)

 <h2>Description</h2>
-Developed a voice-controlled light system that responds to voice commands to turn a light on or off.
-Created an interactive system that recognizes specific keywords, including "on," "off," "silence," and "unknown," to control lighting.
-Successfully trained, validated, and deployed a machine learning model for keyword detection, achieving accurate recognition of these commands.
-The system was rigorously tested through a comprehensive training and validation process, ensuring robust performance in real-world scenarios.
-This project demonstrates effective development and application of audio processing and machine learning techniques in practical settings
+Developed a voice-controlled light system that responds to specific voice commands to control lighting.
+This project involved creating an interactive system capable of understanding and executing commands such as "on," "off," "silence," and "unknown" to manipulate a light's state.
+The system integrates advanced audio processing and machine learning techniques to achieve accurate voice command recognition.
 <br />

+<h2>Key Features:</h2>

+- Voice Command Recognition: The system effectively recognizes and distinguishes between the keywords "on," "off," "silence," and "unknown."
+- Interactive Control: Users can control the light's state through spoken commands, with the system maintaining the light's state unchanged for unrecognized inputs.
+- Machine Learning Model: Utilized a custom-trained SimpleCNN model, which was trained and validated on a diverse dataset of audio recordings containing the target keywords.

 <h2>Technologies Used:</h2>